 INFORMATION WE HOLD

 We will hold information about you including: name, address, phone numbers, email address, date of birth, employment and banking and financial details which are associated with the service that we offer you.
+To provide you with the most appropriate level of support and help gain the best outcome for you, we may also hold and process information in respect of your health, whether physical or mental.

 We will also hold information about you from when you contact us and when we contact you.